Website icon Xpert.Digital

 Professional applications

-It is not only in the German economy that the increasing networking of systems and processes is constantly being driven forward by Industry 4.0 applications.
-This is also why innovative technologies such as augmented and virtual reality are finding their way into companies and making everyday work easier for them and their employees.
+The increasing networking of systems and processes through Industry 4.0 applications is being steadily driven forward not only in German businesses.
+This is one of the reasons why innovative technologies such as augmented and virtual reality are finding their way into companies, making everyday work easier for both them and their employees.

-If you look at the rapid development of augmented and virtual reality technology, you can see how great the potential of the virtual world of representation is.
-The US financial house Goldman Sachs therefore assumes that sales of AR and VR hardware and software will amount to 60 billion dollars worldwide in 2020, with an increase to 80 to 90 billion US dollars is possible by 2025.
-In view of this immense sum, it is worth taking a look at the diverse possible applications of the technology, because so far the implementation for the professional sector is still manageable.
+Considering the rapid development of augmented and virtual reality technology, the immense potential of virtual worlds becomes clear.
+The US financial institution Goldman Sachs predicts that global revenues from AR and VR hardware and software will reach $60 billion in 2020, with a further increase to $80 to $90 billion possible by 2025.
+Given this enormous sum, it's worth examining the diverse applications of this technology, as its implementation in the professional sector is still relatively limited.

 The hurdles

-This has, among other things, to do with the fact that the development of hardware and software could not keep up with the initially high expectations.
-Especially in the area of data glasses, the range is still quite manageable, which currently leads to high purchase costs.
+This is partly due to the fact that hardware and software development has not kept pace with the initially high expectations.
+The range of smart glasses, in particular, is still quite limited, resulting in currently high purchase costs.

-But there are also some limiting factors beyond the cost factor.
-What is certain is that despite the many hardware and software solutions that have been presented or are already available, development is still in its early stages, which still stands in the way of widespread dissemination in operational process organization.
-For example, VR and AR glasses are not yet suitable for employees to wear for an entire working day.
+However, beyond the cost factor, there are several limiting factors.
+It is certain that, despite the many hardware and software solutions presented or already available, the development is still in its early stages, which currently hinders widespread adoption in operational processes.
+For example, VR and AR glasses are not yet suitable for employees to wear for an entire workday.

-This is mainly due to the lack of comfort due to the excessive weight of the devices and the limited display capability of the displays.
-However, the introduction of significantly smaller glasses for the devices and a simultaneous optimization of the graphics performance can be expected, which makes the hardware fit for long-term professional use.
+This is primarily due to the lack of comfort caused by the devices' excessive weight and the limited display capabilities.
+However, the introduction of significantly smaller headsets and simultaneous improvements in graphics performance should make the hardware suitable for continuous professional use.

-Another slowing factor is the software and the adaptation and integration of the huge amounts of data for the virtual systems.
-Digital data must become “readable” for VR and AR, plus all the data that hasn’t even been digitized yet.
-In addition, the virtual representation of real rooms, whether factory facilities or the interior of an engine, requires that they have been scanned beforehand.
-It can therefore be assumed that many more 360-degree camera movements will have to be carried out by hand or drone through buildings and machines before companies can create virtual realities from them.
-The developers and programmers still have a lot of work to do here, because what use is the best technical equipment if the devices are not filled with adequate content?
-A uniform form of data standardization that would allow software and hardware providers alike to optimize their systems would be desirable and extremely productivity-increasing.
+Another limiting factor is the software, as well as the adaptation and integration of the vast amounts of data for virtual systems.
+Digital data must be made "readable" for VR and AR, and this doesn't even include all the data that hasn't been digitized yet.
+Furthermore, the virtual representation of real spaces, whether factory floors or the inside of an engine, requires that they have been scanned beforehand.
+Therefore, it can be assumed that many more 360-degree camera tours of buildings and machines will be necessary, either manually or with drones, before companies can create virtual realities from this data.
+There is still a lot of work ahead for developers and programmers, because what good is the best technical equipment if the devices aren't filled with suitable content?
+A standardized form of data aggregation would be desirable and would significantly increase productivity, allowing both software and hardware providers to optimize their systems accordingly.

 The potential

-Although VR and AR have generally been associated primarily with private use in the form of games or media consumption, there are already a variety of areas of application for the professional sector (for example in the automotive industry ).
-And here in particular, many new areas of application will be developed as the systems become more widespread on the market.
+Although VR and AR are currently primarily associated with private use in the form of games or media consumption, there are already numerous applications in the professional sector (for example, in the automotive industry ).
+And it is precisely in this area that many new applications will be developed as the systems become more widespread.

 quality assurance